lborruto/olivedipietro/about.md

         description: |
           description love italia
         image: images/carmen-laezza-xhq9Ln_Lmrg-unsplash.jpg
-      - title: We think plants are the future
+      - title: Nous pensons à vous
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development